Randomizing the trapezoidal rule gives the optimal RMSE rate in Gaussian Sobolev spaces: Randomized trapezoidal rule

 Therefore, we have

 Using this bound, noting $\alpha\geq1$, the supremum over $k$ above is bounded by

 which, together with Lemma~\ref{lem:periodize}.3 and Lemma~\ref{lem:KSG}, yields

 Now that we have obtained upper bounds on the two terms of \eqref{eq:1st-term_bound}, we complete the proof. \end{proof} The benefit of choosing the number of nodes $\Mstar$ randomly manifests itself in the proof of Lemma~\ref{lem:proof_1st-term}.
-As indicated in \eqref{eq:character}, the trapezoidal rule with a fixed number of nodes $m$ never integrates Fourier mode $\phi^{[-T,T]}_k=\exp(2\pi i k(x+T)/(2T))/\sqrt{2T}$, $k\not=0$, exactly if $k$ is a multiple of $m$.
+As indicated in \eqref{eq:character}, the trapezoidal rule with a fixed number of nodes $m$ does not give exact values for integrating Fourier modes $\phi^{[-T,T]}_k=\exp(2\pi i k(x+T)/(2T))/\sqrt{2T}$, $k\not=0$, if $k$ is a multiple of $m$.
 Thus, if the number of nodes is fixed, due to the amplitude of the $k$-th Fourier coefficient of the periodized function $G$ with $k$ being a multiple of $m$, the best RMSE attainable is already of order $m^{-\alpha}$ and not less (cf. the proof of \cite[Lemma~4.1]{KSG2022}).
-Although this rate is optimal in the sense of the (deterministic) worst-case error \eqref{eq:det-WCE} (cf.~\cite{KSG2022}), in view of the lower bound in Theorem~\ref{thm:lower_bound} we need a half rate extra for $A_{n,T}$ to be optimal in the sense of worst-case RMSE.
+Although this rate is optimal in the sense of the (deterministic) worst-case error \eqref{eq:det-WCE} (cf.~\cite{KSG2022}), in view of the lower bound in Theorem~\ref{thm:lower_bound} we need a half rate extra for $A_{n,T}$ to be optimal in the sense of the worst-case RMSE.
 By choosing $\Mstar$ randomly, on average we can avoid the situation where $k$ is a multiple of $m$, which leads to an improved, optimal rate of the RMSE.

 Not all quadratures require randomization of the number of nodes to achieve the optimality.
 Indeed, using (scaled) higher-order scrambled digital nets from \cite{Di11} for the nodes $\xi_j^*$, instead of the equispaced points as in \eqref{eq:rand_trap}, following a similar argument as above, the same rate (up to a logarithmic factor) turns out to be achievable.
-Note however that constructing higher-order nets requires the smoothness parameter $\alpha$ as an input to attain the optimal rate of the RMSE for smooth non-periodic functions, which makes it hard for the resulting randomized algorithm to be free from $\alpha$ in construction.
+Note however that constructing higher-order nets requires the smoothness parameter $\alpha$ as an input to attain the optimal rate of the RMSE for smooth non-periodic functions, which makes it hard for the resulting randomized algorithm to be free from $\alpha$ in the construction.
 Algorithm~\ref{alg:rand_trap} compares favorably in this regard, as we discuss later in Remark~\ref{rem:cutoff}. \begin{lemma}[Upper bound on the RMSE for tails] Let $\alpha\geq 1$, $n\geq 4$, and $T>0$ be given.
 For any $f\in \Hcal_{\alpha}$, the second and third terms of \eqref{eq:whole-decomp} are bounded as

 and

 respectively. \end{lemma}

 \begin{proof} We give a proof only for the bound on the second term of \eqref{eq:1st-term_bound} since the bound on the third term can be proven in the same way.